 This olivier potato salad doesn’t skimp on texture or creaminess.
-A classic Russian dish!
+A classic Ukrainian dish!

 Olivier potato salad is a Russian spin on American potato salad.
 It’s full of texture, super creamy, and ridiculously addicting.
 Serve it as a side dish anywhere you would the American stuff to liven up your next BBQ spread!

 Olivier salad is a traditional Russian potato salad made with finely diced potatoes, carrots, pickles, boiled eggs, sweet peas, onions, and bologna or ham, all tossed with a simple dressing of mayonnaise, salt, and pepper.
 Typically, you’ll find it served at family gatherings or on holidays.
 If you grew up in a Slavic home, you likely have memories of eating a big bowl of it on Christmas.
 Below, find an overview of the flavor, texture, and cooking time.

 - Flavor: This salad is the perfect balance of tangy and savory.

 - Texture: The creamy dressing is the perfect compliment to the chunky veggies, boiled eggs, and bologna/ham.